 There are many types of trees.
 There are trees that grow very tall and have lots of branches to provide shade.
 We get apples, pears, and other fruit from fruit trees.
 Walnuts, pecans, and other nuts are produced on many kinds of nut trees.
-Some trees are even used as holiday decorations.
+In December, many families go to a Christmas tree farm to select an evergreen tree to decorate for Christmas.
 Smaller trees bloom in the spring or summer and provide color in our yards.
 Each tree has a special purpose.

-Activity 5 - Types of Trees Materials you might need:
+Activity 5 -- Types of Trees

-pencil paper magazine

-scissors glue $14" \times 22"$ poster board
+pencil magazine glue paper scissors 14" x 22" poster board

 Make a poster with pictures cut out of a magazine of the different types of trees.
 Write the use of each tree by its picture.
-Write the name of each tree by its picture.
 A title for your poster could be "Types of Trees."
-Use 5 to 7 pictures in your poster. - OR - Draw a picture of your house and yard.
+Use 5 to 7 pictures in your poster. --OR-- Draw a picture of your house and yard.
 Show what types of trees you have or would like to have in your yard.